 If even a slight notice goes out to internet service providers asking that data flow from these apps be halted, that could impact the functioning of existing installed apps.
-Among the banned apps, Helo app was a favourite among all and with its ban came several other competitors of India origin to take its place.
-Here we listed out a couple of them.
+Among the banned apps, the Helo app was a favorite all, and with its ban came several other competitors of Indian origin to take its place.
+Here we listed a couple of them.

 Alternatives of Helo App

 New things keep on replacing the old objects.
 With the application of ban, there were many alternatives selected by the people to replace popular applications such as TikTok, Helo, ShareIt.
 Each application was replaced with the number of homegrown indian alternative applications.
 Below is the list of best alternative applications for Helo App.

 Play Store Download: 100M+

 ShareChat is a well-known name as the alternative to Helo App.
 ShareChat is a made-in-India product considered the best option to replace Helo.
 Even though ShareChat was introduced to the world earlier than the ban, it was only after the announcement of the government, that ShareChat found its part of acknowledgment.

 With the introduction of the ban, there was a great spike recorded in the number of downloads on an hourly basis for ShareChat.
 As for current times, the active user count for the ShareChat app is around 160 Million users per month in 2022.

 "We are confident that this sets up the foundation of another success for ShareChat," ShareChat COO and Co-founder, Farid Ahsan.